ronen25/rpiweatherd/README.md

 7) Daemon administration and a reference client can be found in the <code>extra/</code> folder.

+8) **Optional**: A [quick tutorial](https://github.com/ronen25/rpiweatherd/wiki/Tutorial:-Setting-Up-a-Small-Weather-Station-(From-Scratch)) for setting up rpiweatherd on the Raspberry Pi is available on the wiki.

 ## Clients
+rpiweatherd is merely a server-side application; to communicate with it effectively (i.e. perhaps charting the data), a client-side program is needed.
-The repository provides the <code>rpiweatherd-cli.py</code> client, which is a very simple, proof-of-concept client using a command-line interface.
+This repository provides the <code>rpiweatherd-cli.py</code> client, which is a very simple, proof-of-concept client which uses a command-line interface.

 I also provide a Qt-based GUI client, developed as a separate project - **[rpiweatherd-qtclient](https://github.com/ronen25/rpiweatherd-qtclient)**.